Most recent update April 2022.

-Our physical helpdesk at Waverley Court is closed.
-We have a wide range of planning guidance available on our website.
-If you still require assistance you can access our online helpdesk by emailing [email protected]
+Our physical helpdesk at Waverley Court remains closed.
+For more information refer to our planning guidance and quick guides.
+If you still require assistance, you can access our online helpdesk by emailing [email protected].

 Pre-application advice service

-Meetings are held online using Microsoft Teams, please email
+Meetings are held online using Microsoft Teams.
+For more information visit our Pre-application advice page.

 Site visits are only undertaken if considered essential for our understanding of the site context.
-It's important that you submit sufficient information to let make that assessment.
+It is important that you submit sufficient information to let make that assessment.

 We have recently been experiencing a record level of incoming applications - the highest for at least two years.